HLAfreq.HLAfreq

 106 """

-107 base = "http://www.allelefrequencies.net/hla6006a.asp?"
+107 base = "https://www.allelefrequencies.net/hla6006a.asp?"

 108 locus_type = "hla_locus_type=Classical&"